 The good news is the Ministry of Energy is fully aware of this challenge and is working to try to address it.
 One of their first steps will be the introduction of new rates later in 2023 that will have very, very low rates at night offset by higher rates in the late afternoon peak times.
-These new rates are electric vehicle you should look into them.
-Charging your electric vehicle later at night will make it even cheaper to drive.
+These new rates are

-Beyond that, I am anticipating there will eventually be spirited discussions as to whether electric utilities will be allowed to restrict the charging of vehicles at certain times to prevent overloading the provincial system. could mean giving the utility access to control, limit or program the customerowned charger; potentially in return for a discount.
+Beyond that, I am anticipating there will eventually be spirited discussions as to whether electric utilities will be allowed to restrict the charging of vehicles at certain times to prevent overloading the provincial system.
+This provincial system. could mean giving the utility access to control, limit or program the customerowned charger; potentially in return for a discount.
 Alternatively, it could mean penalties if charging is being done at the peak times or the new optional rates being implemented in 2023 could be imposed.
 It will all be about managing the demand for EV charging in the least costly manner.